What to Expect - Employees

 • Strict adherence to health and safety standards.
 Personal and institutional health and safety standards for on-campus activities will be in place, consistent with applicable public health guidelines.
 This likely will include correct use of face coverings, testing, and vaccinations.
 All on-campus activities, and anyone participating in these activities, will be required to strictly adhere to these standards.

 • Planning to offer most courses in-person.
-Smaller classes would be offered with normal classroom seating, larger courses would have reduced seating density, and our largest courses would remain remote.
-Graduate students would have almost all of their courses in-person.
+Smaller classes would be offered with normal classroom seating, larger courses would have reduced seating density, and graduate students would have almost all of their courses in-person.

 • A commitment not to switch remote classes to in-person on short notice.
 Classes initially scheduled for remote instruction in fall will not be shifted to in-person if public health conditions improve more than expected.
 However, if conditions do not improve as expected, classes initially scheduled for in-person instruction may be shifted to remote.